studentpilotportal/Learn-Everything-Aviation/Radio Communications/The Phonetic Alphabet.md

 - When transmitting to an ATC facility, always use standard phraseology and proper pronunciation of the phonetic alphabets.
 - All aircraft call signs should be said using the phonetic alphabets.
-- If you find it difficult to speak fluently using the phonetic alphabets, practice spelling common words that you see throughout the day.
+- If you find it difficult to speak fluently using the phonetic alphabets, practice spelling common words that you see throughout the day using the phonetic alphabets.
-- Never assume instructions if you are not clear what they are.
+- Never assume instructions if you are not clear what those instructions were.
 Always copy and readback all ATC instructions.